School of Social Work (GRAD)

 April S. Parker (250), Maternal Mental Health, Mental Health Equity, Cultural Humility, Social and Racial Justice, Anti-Racist and Anti-Oppressive Practices, Clinical Supervision, Clinical Social Work, Social Work with Groups, International Social Work Practice

-Michelle Patak-Pietrafesa (092), School Social Work, Clinical Practice with Children, Youth and Families, Neurodiverse Populations, Inclusive Classrooms and Universal Design for Learning, Racial Bias and Equity in Schools, Education and Social Education Policy, School Discipline Reform, Research Methods and Statistics (Structural Equation Modeling), Implementation and Systems Science
+Michele Patak-Pietrafesa (092), School Social Work, Neurodiversity, Inclusive Classrooms, Universal Design for Learning, Disrupting Bias and Equity in Schools, Education and Special Education Policy, School Discipline Reform, Research Methods and Statistics (Structural Equation Modeling), Implementation and Systems Science

 Laura Phipps (257), Positive Behavior Intervention and Supports, Trauma-Informed Child Welfare, Implementation Science and Outcomes Focused Practice